deepset-ai/haystack-website/src/pages/docs/versions/master/site/en/api/api/retriever.md

 |  Returns a dict containing the following metrics:

 - "recall": Proportion of questions for which correct document is among retrieved documents
-- "mean avg precision": Mean of average precision for each question.
+- "mrr": Mean of reciprocal rank.
 Rewards retrievers that give relevant documents a higher rank.
+Only considers the highest ranked relevant document.
+- "map": Mean of average precision for each question.
+Rewards retrievers that give relevant documents a higher rank.
+Considers all retrieved relevant documents. (only with ``open_domain=False``)

 **Arguments**: